MaxThom/mir-rs/docs/roadmap.md

 - [x] send telemetry
 - [x] heartbeat + metadata
 - [ ] initial pulling of desired properties
   - [ ] using rpc
     - [x] client side, send message
-      - [ ] client side, set up callback and await message from queue
+    - [x] client side, set up callback and await message from queue
     - [x] server side
+    - [ ] remove rpcclient and set a queue listen in AMQP
-- [ ] retrieve desired properties
+- [x] retrieve desired properties
-  - connect to desired properties queue.
+  - [x] connect to desired properties queue.
 [See ADR-11], --> no need for persistent queue if device disconect
-  - get desired properties using rest api
-  - both type of getting properties are receive in the same callback
+  - [x] in redox, add new properties update in rest endpoint to device queue
 - [ ] update reported properties

 ## Cockpit